ongbe/PluginBasedApplicationWizard/README.md

     (windows) %APPDATA%\Nokia\qtcreator\templates\wizards

   Create a directory named something like plugin_based_application.
 You can choose the name for this directory yourself.
+  Copy the content of application_wizard directory from this repository to the newly created directory.

+  Create a directory named something like plugin_wizard.
+You can choose the name for this directory yourself.
-  Copy the content of this reposiory to the newly created directory.
+  Copy the content of newplugin_wizard directory from this repository to the newly created directory.

   Start Qt Creator.
-  You can find the wizard under Custom Projects, it's named Plugin Based Application.
+  You can find the wizard for project under Custom Projects, it's named Plugin Based Application.
+  Wizard for creating plugins can be found under Custom Projects, it's named New Plugin.

   Enjoy! :)